thomas154/portfolio/README.md

   There are many people out there like me who likes to live in there terminal.

   ### Features
   - This termplate ;) is minimal, very quick to edit and deploy.
+  - Responsive.

   ### Scrots